Mortgage

 Content was accurate at the time of publication.

-The “5” in the name of a 5/1 ARM is the number of years your rate is temporarily fixed.
+The “5” in a 5/1 ARM is the number of years your rate is temporarily fixed.
 The “1” is how often the rate can adjust after the initial fixed-rate period ends — in this case, the “1” represents one year, so the rate adjusts annually.

-During the initial fixed-rate period, the rate is typically lower.
-That low rate is also called your “introductory rate.”
+During the initial fixed-rate period, the rate can be quite low.
+That low rate is also called your “introductory rate” or, sometimes, a “teaser rate.”
 After that, the rate can change based on six factors:

-2. The adjustment period.
-Rate changes to an ARM loan are based on the adjustment period.
-For example, a 5/1 ARM will adjust every year after the five-year teaser-rate period ends.
+• The adjustment period.
+Rate changes to an ARM loan are scheduled according to the adjustment period.
+For example, a 5/1 ARM will adjust annually after the initial five-year fixed-rate period ends.
 Lenders may offer adjustment periods ranging from monthly to every five years.

 callout-icon